 Just as EJB resolution is delegated to the container, resolution of @PersistenceContext for injection into managed beans (with the InjectionPoint provided), is delegated to the container.

-To allow JPA integration, the org.jboss.weld.injection.spi.JpaInjectionServices interface should be implemented.
+To allow JPA integration, the JpaServices interface should be implemented.
 This service is not required if the implementation of Section A.1.9, "Injection Services" takes care of @PersistenceContext injection.

 The following methods were deprecated in Weld 2: